1:9

 “Shut up Nole!”

-From another room her mother yelled, “ Stop fighting!
-It’s the same thing every day!
-And to think, this fight exists somewhere already.”
+From another room their mother yelled, “ Stop fighting!
+It’s the same thing every damn day!
+And to think, this fight exists somewhere already in a trillion different forms.”

 Before entering into the shower, she stood before a mirror and stared at her face.
 She reached into the drawer below the sink and took out a pair of scissors.
 She looked at them.
 She then started chopping chunks of her hair off, in haphazard patterns.
 After she was done, surrounded by hair on the floor, she raised her arm and asked Omnia, “Omnia, what about this presentation?
 Is this face and head begotten?”

 Her first day at University began the following morning.
 University was a place in which people learned about how the Spirals worked, how the Echoes and the Parallels functioned and were discovered.
-Typically, students would pick a field and go about rediscovering things that people had never seen before, but had already been created.
+Typically, students would pick a field and go about rediscovering things that people had never seen before, but had already been created, as Nole was saying.
 They called it mighband.
 For example, the best producers found shows or music from the real past, or in a Parallel, or an Echo and would bring it to society, and sometimes society liked it and the show or song or book or piece of art became popular.
+Of course, in another world, the same people found nothing.
 Omnia also provided suggestions.
 The highest paid producers of movies and music had a knack for finding that from the past which would be popular today.
 Most people did not work and merely played and talked and watched holograms all day.
 They were simply known as the Nothingers, and they made up 97% of society.

-People who were skilled in mighband, could best discern what the population would enjoy, they had an eye and ear for it.
+People who were skilled in mighband, could best discern what the population would enjoy, they had an eye and an ear for it.
 They had the ability to spot a work from long ago that would garner attention.
-The word mighband was created a few hundred years ago: it described the feeling of finding a piece of work that few knew about, before the piece became popular.
+The word mighband was created a few thousands years ago: it described the feeling of finding a piece of work that few knew about, before the piece became popular.
 According to Omnia, people would often respond that this was “my band” before some band became well known.
-The words of my band became one word and the spelling changed: mighband.
+The words of my band became one word and the spelling changed to m-i-g-h band.
 Everyone wanted to be a great Mighbander: architects, musicians, designers, everyone.
 It’s why most people went to school, to learn from the best Mighbanders.

 A student, who was rather plump, raised his hand.

-“Professor, last year the Sifting departments here and in the government was abolished, correct?”
+“Professor, last year the Sifting departments here and in the government were abolished, correct?”

 “Yes, they were.
 I’ll prove as to why it was: Raise your hand if you have asked if something was Begotten in the last three years?”